Something in Jean Hopkins’ gut told her to take her daughter to urgent care.

 Hopkins’ daughter had Sepsis, a condition that can come on quickly and lead to death.
 Sepsis is the body’s extreme response to an infection.
 If not treated quickly, Sepsis can cause tissue damage, organ failure and death, according to the Centers for Disease Control and Prevention.

 According to the Sepsis Alliance, there are 1.7 million cases of sepsis and 270,000 deaths each year in the United States.
 The sepsis death toll exceeds annual deaths in the U.S. from breast cancer, prostate cancer and AIDS combined.
+A recent study reports that sepsis may have been responsible for 20 percent of all deaths worldwide in 2017.

 Hopkins’ daughter did recover.
 She spent a week in the hospital.